minhnhfx05952/lib-management/README.md

 # Library Management Project
-## This is a project of one of my customers at btec fpt college
 ## Information
 This library management project includes basic CRUD functionalities for managing authors, works, and readers.